 Mulch or Stones?
 Either Way, Trust KD Landscape in Chicagoland

 In the battle of mulch or stones, there is no clear winner.
-Personal preference and your landscape specifications, as well as taste, style, use, and budget, can dictate your final decision.
+Personal preference and your landscape specifications, taste, style, use, and budget, can dictate your final decision.

-Remember, without some kind of landscaping material in your beds, they will likely sprout more weeds and lack that polished, clean look you’re after.
+Remember, without landscaping material in your beds, they will likely sprout more weeds and lack that polished, clean look you’re after.

 As you ponder the mulch or stone question, let KD Landscape help.
-We’re experts in these materials and can steer you toward the choice that best fits your unique property.
+We’re experts in these materials and can steer you toward the best choice for your unique property.

 Ready to see how KD Landscape can transform your suburban Chicago area landscape?
 We’d love to share our design and installation expertise with you and deliver a space that best fits your needs.
 Get started today with a free consultation.
 Together, we can create a solution that you’ll love.